1% For The Planet

 When I first met Andrew Boardman our company’s founder, he was looking to hire his first full-time employee.
 He’d already been at it for 7 years working with a close colleague and a network of contractors, but it was time to grow in a new way.
 Andrew’s kind nature is apparent at any first introduction—there’s no doubt when you meet him that he’s “good people”.
 Together we hashed out the details of a freelance trial position where I would eventually prove my worth as a designer, and get hired full-time.

 I was still quite fresh when I started out, having previously held positions as a junior designer in an ad agency, as a freelancer, and as a part-time design instructor for a workplace skills pilot project.
 I already had decent design chops but my development skills were pretty weak.
 I needed to solidify my understanding of HTML and CSS and develop a deep understanding of WordPress.
 Manoverboard had worked with a variety of other content management systems in the past but WordPress had been identified as the direction for the future.
-I was given the necessary time to grow on-the-go through books, training videos, and other self-teaching.
+I was given the time necessary to grow on-the-go through books, training videos, and other self-teaching.